Steroid hormone receptor: Genomic

 Depending on their mechanism of action and subcellular distribution, nuclear receptors may be classified into at least two classes.
 Nuclear receptors that bind steroid hormones are all classified as type I receptors.
 Only type I receptors have a heat shock protein (HSP) associated with the inactive receptor that will be released when the receptor interacts with the ligand.
 Type I receptors may be found in homodimer or heterodimer forms.
 Type II nuclear receptors have no HSP, and in contrast to the classical type I receptor are located in the cell nucleus.

 Free (that is, unbound) steroids enter the cell cytoplasm and interact with their receptor.
 In this process heat shock protein is dissociated, and the activated receptor-ligand complex is translocated into the nucleus.
 It is also related to EAATs.

 After binding to the ligand (steroid hormone), steroid receptors often form dimers.
 In the nucleus, the complex acts as a transcription factor, augmenting or suppressing transcription particular genes by its action on DNA.

 Type II receptors are located in the nucleus.
 Thus, their ligands pass through the cell membrane and cytoplasm and enter the nucleus where they activate the receptor without release of HSP.
 The activated receptor interacts with the hormone response element and the transcription process is initiated as with type I receptors.

 Non-genomic

 The cell membrane aldosterone receptor has shown to increase the activity of the basolateral Na/K ATPase, ENaC sodium channels and ROMK potassium channels of the principal cell in the distal tubule and cortical collecting duct of nephrons (as well as in the large bowel and possibly in sweat glands).

 There is some evidence that certain steroid hormone receptors can extend through lipid bilayer membranes at the surface of cells and might be able to interact with hormones that remain outside cells.

 Steroid hormone receptors can also function outside the nucleus and couple to cytoplasmic signal transduction proteins such as PI3k and Akt kinase.

 Other

+Steroid hormone receptors exert their effects through several mechanisms, including: